safe-research/zk-passport/zk-passport-overview.md

 # ZK Passport — Where Are We Now?

+> ⚠️ Disclaimer (Proof of Concept)
+> The code and contracts referenced in this article are unaudited and intended solely for research and demonstration.
+Do not use in production.
+Repository: [safe-research/zk-passport](https://github.com/safe-research/zk-passport)

 Zero-knowledge proofs have improved privacy by letting users prove facts about themselves without exposing raw data.
 ZK Passport technology applies this idea to the most widely trusted documents on earth: biometric passports and government IDs.
 The result is a reusable, privacy-preserving credential that can be verified on-chain or off-chain by decentralized applications.

 This article analyzes how ZK Passport systems operate today and the trade‑offs they entail.
 It also documents a hands‑on demonstration using ZK Passport (via the ZKPassport app) to show the flow end‑to‑end.
 References include the ZKPassport documentation and background on biometric passports and registry design [ZKPassport Intro](https://docs.zkpassport.id/intro), [ZK Passport docs](https://docs.rarimo.com/zk-passport/), and [Biometric passports 101](https://docs.rarimo.com/zk-passport/biometric-passports-101/).